Did you know that your CV will only be read by the hiring manager for just a few measly seconds seconds?

 Finally, check your dates to ensure they flow correctly from one job to the next.
 You don’t have to give the exact date of employment as a month and year is more than acceptable.

 6. Personal information

 By providing additional personal information you are leaving yourself open to discrimination.
-Although we would like to believe that an employer won’t reject you because of your shoe size, there is no way of knowing.
+Although we would like to believe that an employer won’t reject you because of such details, there is no way of knowing.
 So don’t leave yourself open to discrimination and only provide your contact information and name.

 Just as you shouldn’t include your age, it is advisable not to include any personal information in a CV. – The Guardian